-Pursuant to statutory requirements for sexennial reappraisals, in 2014 the County Fiscal Officer adjusted the true value of taxable real property to reflect then current fair market values.
+Pursuant to statutory requirements for sexennial/triennial reappraisals, in 2014 the County Fiscal Officer adjusted the true value of taxable real property to reflect then current fair market values.
 These adjustments will first be reflected in the 2014 tax list (collection year 2015) and in the ad valorem taxes distributed to the City in 2015 and thereafter.
 The County Fiscal Officer is required to, and has, adjusted taxable real property value triennially to reflect true values.
-The last Triennial was completed in 2014 and will next be completed in 2017.
+The last Triennial was completed in 2017 and will next be completed in 2023.
 This is done without the individual appraisal of properties except when done as part of the sexennial reappraisal.
+The next sexennial appraisal will occur in 2020.